CITIUS-iRiA-eRisk/Chatty/docs/index.md

 Chatty the Lab is an experimental playground that lets you:

 - Compare multiple AI models side-by-side from different providers (Ollama, Hugging Face, OpenAI, etc.)
-- Configure custom context windows and model parameters
+- Configure custom context for different models to take on various roles
 - Analyze differences in model behavior through parallel outputs

 ## Application Architecture